 Public housing is limited to low-income families and individuals.
 If you are interested in public housing within the City of Marion, you should apply at our office.
 You will be given a pre-application.
-When you have completed your pre-application, bring it to our office on either a Wednesday or Friday, along with the following information:
+When you have completed your pre-application, bring it to our office during business hours, mail the application or email to the intake specialist at Adeaton@marionhousing.org along with the following information:

 - Verification of all income from whatever source in writing